 During 2013, the median sales price of new homes sold in the U.S. increased by 8.4% y-o-y to US$265,800, according to the U.S. Census Bureau.

-During the first four months of 2013, the total number of houses sold in the U.S. rose by 26.4% y-o-y to about 153,000 units, based on figures from the U.S. Census Bureau.
-Demand started to pick up in 2012 when the number of houses sold increased by 16.8% to 368,000 units from the previous year.
+The total number of houses sold in the U.S. rose by 16.3% y-o-y to about 428,000 units in 2013, based on figures from the U.S. Census Bureau.
+After a six-year fall, demand started to pick up in 2012 when the number of houses sold increased by 20% to 368,000 units from the previous year.

-U.S. home builder sentiment rose 7.3% from the previous year in May 2013, according to the National Association of Home Builders.
+The U.S. home builder sentiment rose by 19.1% in January 2014 from the same period last year, but fell slightly by 1.8% from the previous month, according to the National Association of Home Builders (NAHB).

 During the U.S. housing boom (1996-Q1 2006), all 20 main U.S. cities experienced spectacular house price rises.
 Los Angeles registered the biggest house price rise of 268.1%, followed by San Diego (250.1%), San Francisco (227.8%), and Miami (214.6%).